Tech-at-DU/ACS-3230-Web-Security/Lessons/Sanitization.md

 Take an old project or tutorial, and integrate express-sanitizer or DOMPurify to it to sanitize your server side code!

-The instructor will check in on progress throughout this and then have 1-2 students present their script for review.
-We'll also take this time for the instructor to share some tips/tricks/info writing these sanitization scripts.

 ## 🌃 After Class

-Finish the above activity and put the link to your commit in the course tracker.
+Finish the above activity and submit your sanitized project on [Gradescope](https://www.gradescope.com/courses/460101/assignments/2401082).